joergmschulz/docker-dovecot/README.md

 ## rspamd
-If you want to use the console, don't forget to set  RSPAMD_enable_password, RSPAMD_password
+If you want to use the console, don't forget to set  RSPAMD_enable_password, RSPAMD_password for your local white/blacklists, you'll need the /var/lib/rspamd/maps.d directory

 ## ClamAV
 currently stolen from https://github.com/mko-x/docker-clamav/blob/master/docker-compose.yml